darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 masking: true
 ---

-Color balance RGB is an advanced module which brings color-grading tools from cinematography into the photographic scene-referred pipeline.
-It is not suited for beginners with no prior knowledge of color theory, who might want to stick to the _global chroma_ and _global vibrance_ settings until they have a good understanding of the [dimensions of color](../../special-topics/color-management/color-dimensions.md).
+An advanced module which brings color-grading tools from cinematography into the photographic scene-referred pipeline.

+This module is not suitable for beginners with no prior knowledge of color theory, who might want to stick to the _global chroma_ and _global vibrance_ settings until they have a good understanding of the [dimensions of color](../../special-topics/color-management/color-dimensions.md).

 # introduction